786-452-7352

 Girls experience almost twice the rate of depression that boys do, beginning as young as age 12.
 One study of self-inflicted wounds leading to emergency room visits indicated a significant difference in the increased rate of suicide attempts between young males and females.
 Self-inflicted wounds are a strong risk factor for suicide.
 While the rates for teenage boys remained constant from 2001 to 2015, the number of emergency room visits for teenage girls due to self-inflicted wounds increased 8.4% yearly between 2009 and 2015.

 The difference in depression rates could be attributed to the differences in the rate of physical changes between boys and girls.
 Puberty typically starts earlier, and hormonal changes tend to be more evident in young girls.
-Teenage girls are also inclined to be more concerned with how others perceive them.
-While these differences in gender explain the overall differences in depression rates, other factors may be involved in the recent increase for female teenagers.
+Teenage girls are also more concerned with how others perceive them.
+While these gender differences explain the overall differences in depression rates, other factors may be involved in the recent increase in female teenagers.

 Social Media

 An association has been found between moderate or heavy digital media use and the increased rate of mental health issues and worsened psychological well-being for teenage girls.
 One study found that the rate of depression also aligns with the amount of time spent on social media.
-In that study, girls who spent six hours or more on social media were significantly more unhappy than those who spent only 30 minutes a day on social media.
+In that study, girls who spent six hours or more on social media were significantly more unhappy than those who spent only 30 minutes daily.
 The differences for boys were less noticeable.

 Psychotherapy for Teens

-The teenage years are full of pressures, from family, friends, and school.
-The increased usage of social media has increased the social pressure, which appears to affect teenage girls more than boys.
-When teenagers of both genders are not able to manage the stressors they face in real life and in the virtual world, therapy can help.
-Psychotherapy has been found to be effective for treating depressed teens, those who have turned to substance abuse, and those who are engaging in self-destructive behavior.
+The teenage years are full of pressures from family, friends, and school.
+Social media usage has increased social pressure, which appears to affect teenage girls more than boys.
+When teenagers of both genders are not able to manage the stressors they face in real life and the virtual world, therapy can help.
+Psychotherapy is effective for treating depressed teens, those who have turned to substance abuse, and those who are engaging in self-destructive behavior.

 If Your Teen Needs Help, Contact R&A Therapeutic Partners Today